Student Financial Services

 Payment of Tuition

-- Electronic check (E-check).
-Payments can be made online via NUPay on myNEU and are processed the same day they are received by the university.
+- Electronic check (e-check): Payments can be made online via NUPay on the Student Hub and are processed the same day they are received by the university.

-- Supplemental loans.
+- Supplemental loans: There are a number of educational loan programs available to assist students in financing their education.
 Review options at the Student Financial Services website.

 Discrepancies in Your Bill

-Discrepancies in your bill should be addressed in writing via email to Student Financial Services at email@example.com.
-Include your name, account number, dollar amount in question, date of invoice, and any other information you believe is relevant.
+Discrepancies in your bill should be addressed in writing via email to Student Financial Services.
+Include your name, Northeastern ID, account number, dollar amount in question, date of invoice, and any other information you believe is relevant.

-If there is a billing problem, pay the undisputed part of the bill to avoid responsibility for any late fees.
+If there is a discrepancy in your bill, pay the undisputed part of the bill to avoid responsibility for any late fees or financial holds.

 In cases where students default on financial obligations, the student is liable for the outstanding balance, collection costs, and any legal fees incurred by the university during the collection process.